dannisliang/vongott-unity/vongott/Docs/Design/Items.md

 - EMP

 ## Upgrades
 The upgrades are like equipment, can be found or purchased, and they will replace physical bodyparts of the player, allowing for a lot of customisation.
 They should have branding names that relate to their purpose (e.g. "Cheetah" for fast legs).
-Only one upgrade can be activated at a time.
+Only one upgrade may be activated at a time.
+When activated, they consume electricity.

 ### Mechanical
 Mechanical upgrades enhance the capability of their governing limb area.
 They need to be installed by a professional mechanic.